Teresa Giudice: Career

 Since starring on Housewives, Giudice has co-authored three successful cookbooks that include recipes handed down from her mother: Skinny Italian (May 4, 2010), Fabulicious (May 3, 2011), and Fabulicious!: Fast & Fit (May 8, 2012) alongside a memoir, co-written with K.C.
 Baker, Turning the Tables: From Housewife to Inmate and Back Again, revolving around her time in prison.
 Giudice's sixth book, Standing Strong, was released on October 3, 2017.
 All four books have been New York Times Best Sellers.
 Giudice also created Fabellini, a line of bellini cocktails, as well as a haircare line with Jerel Sabella named after Giudice's daughter Milania.

-In 2012, Giudice joined the cast of The Celebrity Apprentice 5 (also known as The Apprentice 12), and ultimately raised $70,000 for her selected charity, The NephCure Foundation.
-She was fired in episode 12 (airdate May 6, 2012), after placing fifth.
+In 2012, Giudice joined the cast of The Celebrity Apprentice 5 (also known as The Apprentice 12), and ultimately raised $70,000 for her selected charity, The NephCure Foundation, before being fired in task 13, placing fifth.

-She is a committee member for Project Ladybug, a charity founded by fellow RHONJ co-star Dina Manzo.

 Giudice starred in The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, which premiered on Peacock in November 2021.

 On September 8, 2022, Giudice was announced as a contestant on season 31 of Dancing with the Stars.
 She was partnered with Pasha Pashkov.
 They were eliminated week 2, finishing in 15th place.
 Later that year, she made an appearance in the VH1 television film Fuhgeddabout Christmas.

 On March 27, 2024, it was announced that Giudice would be competing as a contestant on the second season of E!'s reality competition series House of Villains, which premiered that October.
 In 2024, she also launched Turning The Tables By Teresa Giudice, a podcast with the Hurrdat Media Network.

 Personal life

-Teresa was married to Giuseppe "Joe" Giudice on October 23, 1999 in Newark, New Jersey.
+Teresa was married to Giuseppe "Joe" Giudice on October 23, 1999, in Newark, New Jersey.
 He is an Italian citizen born in Sala Consilina, Italy, and brought to Paterson, New Jersey, by his parents when he was a one-year-old.
+He worked as a construction builder and restaurant owner in New Jersey.
 He never obtained U.S. citizenship.
-He worked as a construction builder and restaurant owner in New Jersey.
-They have four daughters together: Gia (b.
+They have four daughters together: Gia Giudice (b.
 January 2001), Gabriella (b.
 October 2004), Milania (b.
 February 2006), and Audriana (b.
-September 2009).
-Gia attended Rutgers University and graduated in 2023.
-Milania is currently attending University of Tampa.
-Teresa gave birth to Audriana while taping the second season of the show.
+September 2009), whom she gave birth to while taping the second season of the show.

 After her release from prison, Giudice became a competitive bodybuilder.